CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-7.md

 Uploading data to a server will incur cellular data costs.
 If sending pictures, audio or long patrols, this could be a significant amount of data.
 This feature prevents data upload until the connection being used is WiFi.

 #### 7.4.10.
 Bug reports
-TODO: See the section on Bug Reports in the Troubleshooting section.
+See section 9.1 on creating bug reports.